emilyasterjones/emilyasterjones.github.io/_pages/grs.md

 ---
 layout: archive
-title: "Inhibtion in the CNS GRS"
+title: "Inhibition in the CNS GRS"
 permalink: /grs/
 author_profile: true
 redirect_from: